breuerfelix/breuerfelix.github.io/_posts/20-07-22-linux-monitor-hotplug.md

 function connect() {
     xrandr --output $1 --left-of eDP1 --auto
-    # this moves the current workspace to the new created one from i3
+    # this moves the current workspace to the newly created one from i3
     i3 move workspace to output left
 }